awiczko/awiczko/README.md

 ## Hi there 👋

 > ## About Me
-> *Keep seeking for something to develop and make the world better.*
+> *Constantly seeking new ideas to develop and make the world a better place.*

 > ## Tech Stack & Skill Set
 >